hyperledger-labs/pdo-contracts/README.md

 Hyperledger Private Data Objects, Sample Contracts
 -------------

-This repository contains a set of sample contracts for the [Hyperledger Private Data Objects](https://github.com/hyperledger-labs/private-data-objects) technology.
+This repository contains a set of sample contracts and contract families for the [Hyperledger Private Data Objects](https://github.com/hyperledger-labs/private-data-objects) technology.

+Please consult the [installation instructions](docs/install.md) to build and install the sample contracts and contract families.

+Contract Families included in this repository include:

 * [Exchange](exchange-contract/README.md)